Pictou: History

-During the American Revolution, in November 1777 at Pictou, American privateers from Machias captured the ship Molly, under the command of Captain William Lowden.
+During the American Revolution, in November 1777 at Pictou, American privateers from Machias, Maine captured the ship Molly, under the command of Captain William Lowden.
 Local resident Wellwood Waugh was implicated in the raid on Pictou and was forced to move to Tatamagouche, Nova Scotia.
 He became a prominent inhabitant and Waugh River is named after him.

-In 1812 Sir Hector Maclean (the 7th Baronet of Morvern and 23rd Chief of the Clan Maclean) emigrated to Pictou from Glensanda and Kingairloch in Scotland with almost the entire population of 500.
-Sir Hector is buried in the cemetery at Pictou.
+In 1812 Sir Hector Maclean (the 7th Baronet of Morvern and 23rd Chief of Clan Maclean) emigrated to Pictou from Glensanda and Kingairloch in Scotland with almost the entire population of 500.
+Hector is buried in the town's cemetery.

 During the latter part of the 19th century, Pictou's industrial sector gained strength.
-The Intercolonial Railway was built to the town on a spur from the Stellarton-Oxford Junction "Short Line".
+The Intercolonial Railway was built to the town on a spur from the Stellarton–Oxford Junction Short Line.
 Shipbuilding increased through the 19th century, particularly with the increase in coal being shipped from Pictou Landing, Abercrombie and the East River of Pictou.
 A number of shipyards have been continuously established in the town since this period.
 A notable shipbuilding accomplishment was the speedy construction of 24 Park ship freighters by the newly created Pictou Shipyard in World War II.
 After the war the shipyard continued operation building many fishing trawlers and ferries.
 The port's cargo activity increased after the nearby Scott Maritimes pulp mill opened in Abercrombie in 1965.
 CN Rail abandoned its service to the town in the late 1980s but other transportation – including Highway 106 (the Trans-Canada Highway) – opened in the 1970s to provide alternatives.